ff888/Ski-Jumping-Database-Project/README.md

 ## ***_About DataBase structure_***

-Database is built with 5 steps by access to different elements of the file name:
+Database is built by pulling information from the file name (is accessing 5 different "file name" elements and on this basis it places the files in the appropriate sections of DB):

 1. First step is to access gender element in the file name and creates a proper dir (Man, Women or Mixed).